qzhang503/proteoQ/README.md

 original aesthetics; right, modefied aesthetics
 </p>

-We immediately note that all samples are coded with the same color (**Figure 2B**).
+We immediately spot that all samples are coded with the same color (**Figure 2B**).
 This is not a surprise as the values under column `expt_smry.xlsx::Color` are exclusively `JHU` for the `Select_JHU` subset.
 For similar reasons, the two different batches of `TMT1` and `TMT2` are distinguished by transparency, which is governed by column `expt_smry.xlsx::Alpha`.
-We may wish to modify the aesthetics using different keys: e.g., color coding by WHIMs and size coding by batches.
-From the `expt_smry.xlsx`, we can see that we have already prepared the column `Shape` and `Alpha` to code WHIMs and batches, respectively.
-Therefore, we can recycle them to make the new plot without adding new columns to `expt_smry.xlsx` (**Figure 2C**):
+We may wish to modify the aesthetics using different keys: e.g., color coding by WHIMs and size coding by batches, without the recourse of writing new R scripts.
+One solution is to link the attributes and sample IDs by creating additional columns in `expt_smry.xlsx`.
+Fortunately, in this example, we have coincidentally prepared the column `Shape` and `Alpha` to code WHIMs and batches, respectively.
+Therefore, we can recycle them directly to make a new plot (**Figure 2C**):

 ``` r
 # `JHU` subset